MoleWhat/MoleWhat/README.md

 > Molecule: A group of atoms bonded together, representing the smallest fundamental unit of a chemical compound that can take part in a chemical reaction.
 >
 ### Navigation Features
-* Graphic window: with a simple interface design to avoid confusion and difficulties for our users.
+* Graphic window: with a simple interface design to avoid confusion and difficulties for the users.

 The contents of this repository are licensed under the GNU General Public License version 3.
 Visit https://www.gnu.org/licenses/gpl-3.0.html for more information.